 That means you should take some time every day to engage with users.

-5. Include a CTA with Every Post
+6. Include a Call-To-Action (CTA) with Every Post

-Calls-to-action (CTAs) should not be limited to Instagram ads and profiles.
-Your post captions should invite engagement by asking or promoting your followers and target audience to take action and interact with you.
+Invite engagement by asking or promoting your followers and target audience to take action and interact with you.

 - What is your favorite _____ ?